stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 When initiating work on the previous versions, the participants in the TN-FMÞ reviewed existing and emerging specifications in the global or mostly European financial industry.
 None were deemed a good fit at the time for local adaptation, as they reflected inherent the legacy in inter-bank communications outside of Iceland, even in the case of the other Nordic countries.
 Therefore, v1 and v2 of IOBWS were somewhat specific to the current functionality available in the underlying RB systems.

-Meanwhile, the broader market especially in Europe has been catching up, and the Icelandic banks' have migrated to new core banking systems and with the Central Banki of Iceland, implemented a new clearing and settlement mechanisms (CSM).
+Meanwhile, the broader market especially in Europe has been catching up, and the Icelandic banks' have migrated to new core banking systems and with the Central Bank of Iceland, implemented a new clearing and settlement mechanisms (CSM).
 One of the goals of IOBWS v3, set forward by TN-FMÞ, was to move closer to the standards used by those systems such as ISO 20022, at least through application of a comparable dictionary and data elements.

 <!-- Start1 -->
 The Open Banking regulation in the UK and the PSD2 regulation issued by the European Parliament has triggered initiatives to standardize access to payment functionality and account information, on behalf of customers by third parties.
 One such effort, the NextGenPSD2 Framework developed by the Berlin Group, has met a broad acceptance in the EEA.
 The data model references ISO 20022, and is close enough to the direction of the Icelandic market to make it relatively straightforward to adapt it as the new base for the IOBWS, instead of continuing to maintain an independent linage of API specifications.